 Emergency Medical Responders.
 EMRs

 Emergency Medical Responders are the first category of EMTs and are also the most fundamental.
-Their duties are limited to immediate care to save the lives of patients in serious conditions.
+Their duties are limited to immediate care to save patients’ lives in severe conditions.

 EMRs do not have the knowledge required to transport patients to medical facilities.
 To be an EMR, you must complete an accredited program.